Posole

 This recipe requires a simple prep.

-Prepare the onion, peel the garlic, chop the onion, peel and chop the 2 garlic cloves, chop the green chilies and jalapenos if you are using them and get the hominy drained and rinsed.
+the onion, peel the garlic, chop the onion, peel and chop the 2 garlic

 I boil my ancho chilies in a separate small pot for the garnish part(read below).